kawshaninperera1112-source/shooting-game/README.md

 ---

-## 🐛 Known Issues
+## 🐛 Known Limitations

-- Frame rate is uncapped by default (`FPS = 0` in `settings.py`); set it to `60` to reduce CPU usage.
+- Only one level, and it is defined directly in `map.py`.
-- Assets are loaded with relative paths, so the game must be launched from the project folder.
+- Enemies wait if the next tile on their path is occupied by another enemy, instead of walking around them.
-- The game freezes briefly (about 1.5 s) on the Win and Game Over screens.
+- There is no ammo limit, HUD crosshair, or pause menu yet (see Roadmap).

 ---

 ## 🙏 Credits

-- **Tutorial / base project:** [*DOOM-style Game in Python*](https://www.youtube.com/@CoderSpace) by Coder Space (StanislavPetrovV): the original raycasting FPS tutorial this project is based on.
+- **Base project:** [StanislavPetrovV/DOOM-style-Game](https://github.com/StanislavPetrovV/DOOM-style-Game) and the video tutorial *"Creating a DOOM (Wolfenstein)-style 3D Game in Python"* by Coder Space.
+The engine structure (raycasting, sprites, NPC logic) comes from this tutorial.
 - **Assets:** Textures, sprites, and sounds are used for **educational, non-commercial purposes** and belong to their original owners.
 Enemy designs are inspired by *DOOM* (id Software).
 - Built with [Pygame](https://www.pygame.org/).